Thief with stroller and someone elses backpack in Palmanova

 The stroller as a new-generation tourist decoy 👶

-The offender understood that a baby stroller generates trust and lowers any parent's guard.
-What she didn't count on is that the Civil Guard also knows that strollers are the new perfect hiding spot for designer backpacks.
+The criminal understood that a baby stroller generates trust and lowers any parent's guard.
+What she didn't count on is that the Civil Guard also knows that strollers are the new perfect hiding place for designer backpacks.
 In the end, her plan fell through because, although the baby was fake, her record was very real.
 The next urban survival course will include modules on how to distinguish a real stroller from a fake one.